 - What happens to your driver’s license after a DUI arrest and how the summary suspension process works.

-- How a DUI lawyer in Lawrence County, IL can help you at every stage — from license suspension to courtroom defense.
+- How a DUI lawyer in Lawrence County, IL can help you from day one — working to protect your license and build your courtroom defense.

 - What steps you should take immediately to protect yourself if you’ve been charged with DUI.